 Does living morally add or detract from the goodness of a life?
 The answer may seem obvious to some people.
 When you do the moral thing, you're doing the right thing.
 Violating morality is doing the wrong thing.

 The title of this week’s show might sound a little mysterious.
 How can dance, of all things, be a way of knowing?
 Most things we know, we know either through perception or through thinking and reasoning.
 But on the surface of things, it doesn’t look like dance is either a form of perception or a form of thinking.

-Probably the most persuasive argument for the existence of God --- I don’t mean to philosophers and logicians, but to ordinary people --- goes something like this: All of this --- that is, a world with life, intelligence, beauty, humans, morality, etc., ---- couldn’t have come about by accident.
-It must be due to some intelligent, powerful Being --- and that’s what God is.
+Probably the most persuasive argument for the existence of God goes something like this: All of this -- that is, a world with life, intelligence, beauty, humans, morality, etc., -- couldn’t have come about by accident.
+It must be due to some intelligent, powerful Being.

 What is a self?
 Here’s is a really simple answer.
 I’m a self, namely, myself.
 You are a self, namely, yourself.
 A self is just a person, a living, breathing, thinking human being.
 We use the particle ‘self’ to form reflexive pronouns, like “myself” and “yourself”, and these pronouns, refer to persons.
 So there’s the simple theory of selves: selves are persons.

 Developments in genetics – in particular the mapping of the human genome – are tremendously exciting.
 For example, if we can correctly identify the disease carrying genes, we may be able to eradicate cancer.
 But new knowledge gives us new abilities.
 And new abilities give us new ethical dilemmas.
 This is so true in the field of biology that a whole new discipline has emerged – bioethics.